pereiradaniel/VarageRailsAPI/README.md

 # Introduction

 	This is a Rails 5 API only app.
-There are some tests written for users and items
+There are some tests written for users and items.
+Make sure to run bundle install to get all gems before running a server!

 # Basic Instructions